China map: India lodges 'strong protest' over territory claims

 Beijing has not officially responded yet.

-India's foreign minister, S Jaishankar, also called China's claim "absurd".
+India's Foreign Minister S Jaishankar also called China's claim "absurd".

 "China has even in the past put out maps which claim the territories which are not China's, which belong to other countries.
 This is an old habit of theirs," he told TV channel NDTV on Tuesday.

+India's protest comes days after Prime Minister Narendra Modi and Chinese President Xi Jinping spoke on the sidelines of the Brics summit in South Africa.
+An Indian official said afterwards that the two countries had agreed to "intensify efforts at expeditious disengagement and de-escalation" along the disputed border.

-India has often reacted angrily to China's attempts to stake claim on its territory.
+India has often reacted angrily to China's attempts to stake claim to its territory.

-The source of the tension between the countries is a disputed 3,440km (2,100 mile) long de facto border along the Himalayas - called the Line of Actual Control, or LAC - which is poorly demarcated.
+The source of the tension between the neighbours is a disputed 3,440km (2,100 mile)-long de facto border along the Himalayas - called the Line of Actual Control, or LAC - which is poorly demarcated.
 The presence of rivers, lakes and snowcaps means the line can shift in places.

 Soldiers on either side come face to face at many points, which can spark tensions - the last time being in December when Indian and Chinese troops clashed along the border in the town of Tawang.

 China says it considers the whole of Arunachal Pradesh its territory, calling it "South Tibet" - a claim India firmly rejects.
-India claims the Aksai Chin plateau in the western Himalayas, which is controlled by China.
+India claims the Aksai Chin plateau in the Himalayas, which is controlled by China.

 In April, Delhi reacted sharply to China's attempts to rename 11 places in Arunachal Pradesh, saying the state would always be "an "integral and inalienable part of India".